RISHABH12005/EV3/README.md

 ---

 ## *6. Power Supply*
-- Uses *6 AA batteries* or a *rechargeable lithium battery*.
+- Uses *6 AA batteries* or a *rechargeable li-Ion battery*.
-- Rechargeable batteries recommended for longer use and cost savings.
+- Rechargeable batteries recommended for longer use & cost savings.

----

-## *7. Applications*
-- *Education*: STEM learning for students.
-- *Robotics Competitions*: FLL (First LEGO League) and WRO (World Robot Olympiad).
-- *DIY Robotics*: Home projects, automation, AI-based robotics.
-- *Industrial Prototyping*: Basic robotic arm simulations, testing automation concepts.